Lord Howe Island: Feral animals and plants

 Invasive plants such as Crofton weed and Formosa lily occur in inaccessible areas and probably cannot be eradicated, but others are currently being managed.
 In 1995, the first action was taken to control the spread of introduced plants on the island, chiefly ground asparagus and bridal creeper, but also cherry guava, Madeira vine, Cotoneaster, Ochna, and Cestrum.
 This has been followed by weeding tours and the formation of the Friends of Lord Howe Island group in 2000.
 Programs have also been started to remove weeds from private properties and re-vegetate some formerly cultivated areas.
 An environmental unit was created by the board and it includes a flora management officer and a permanent weed officer.
 Weeds have been mapped and an eradication program is in place, supported by improved education and quarantine procedures.

 Introduced species that harmed Lord Howe's native flora and fauna, namely feral pigs, cats, and goats, were eradicated by the early 2000s.

 In July 2012, the Australian federal Environment Minister Tony Burke and the New South Wales Environment Minister Robyn Parker announced that the Australian and New South Wales governments would each contribute 50% of the estimated A$9 million cost of implementing a rodent eradication plan for the island, using the aerial deployment of poison baits.
 The plan was put to a local vote and is considered controversial.
 Around 230 woodhens were captured before the rodent eradication commenced in early 2019.
 Following the successful eradication of the rodents, all woodhens and currawongs were released across the island in late 2019 and early 2020.

+In 2023 the island was declared rodent free, which is a globally significant conservation milestone.

-A recovery program has restored the Lord Howe woodhen's numbers from only 20 in 1970 to about 200 in 2000, which is close to carrying capacity.
+A recovery program has restored the Lord Howe woodhen's numbers from only 20 in 1970 to about 250 birds four years before the rodent baiting program.
+There were 1,100 in the 2023 survey.